-407 3.1.3 Influence of alkalinity
+3.1.3.
+Influence of alkalinity

 Alkalinity is a parameter which can be used to control the production of calcium precipitates.
 When the presence of carbonates is low, the competition between hydroxyapatite and calcium carbonate tends to benefit the first compound because the limited availability of carbonate ions reduces the supersaturation of calcium carbonate.

+Fig. 4.
+Influence of magnesium and calcium in struvite precipitation.

 However, the predominance of hydroxyapatite reduces the formation of struvite since both elements compete for phosphate ions.
 Therefore, the presence of significant amounts of carbonates (performing at alkaline conditions) reduces the formation of hydroxyapatite and promotes the formation of struvite.

-The results for the formation of struvite, hydroxyapatite and calcium carbonate considering the same 50 different composition data sets used in the previous studies in function of the alkalinity are collected in the Supplementary Material.
-It can be observed that the behavior of struvite formation and calcium carbonate are related, with an abrupt change for both elements at alkalinity values between 3,000 and 4,000 mg of CaCO3, reaching plateaus beyond these values.

-The dispersion of values follow a similar pattern for both struvite and calcium carbonate, being lower at low alkalinity values, and progressively growing until reaching a value of 4,000 mg of CaCO3.
+The results for the formation of struvite, hydroxyapatite and calcium carbonate considering the same 50 different composition data sets from previous studies as a function of the alkalinity are collected in the Supplementary Material.
+It can be observed that the behavior of struvite formation and calcium carbonate are related, with an abrupt change for both elements at alkalinity values between 3000 and 4000 mg of CaCO3, reaching plateaus beyond these values.
+The dispersion of values follows a similar pattern for both struvite and calcium carbonate, being lower at low alkalinity values, and progressively growing until reaching a value of 4000 mg of CaCO3.
 Beyond this value, the dispersion of values remains constant.
-Hydroxyapatite formation decrease continuously along the alkalinity values, being complementary with the formation of 423 calcium carbonate.
-424 Therefore, struvite formation from livestock leachate can be enhanced inhibiting hydroxyap-425 atite formation by controlling the alkalinity level, increasing the formation of calcium carbonate 426 and reducing the concentration of calcium ions competing for phosphate.
-Pseudo-sigmoidal fits 427 are shown in Eq.
-22 for $x{struvite(PO_4^{3-})}$ , Eq.
-23 for the case of hydroxyapatite, and Eq.
-24 for 428 calcium carbonate, where $x{Alk}$ is referred to alkalinity (mg |CaCO3).
+Hydroxyapatite formation decreases continuously along the alkalinity values, being complementary with the formation of calcium carbonate.

+Therefore, struvite formation from livestock leachate can be enhanced inhibiting hydroxyapatite formation by controlling the alkalinity level, increasing the formation of calcium carbonate, and reducing the concentration of calcium ions competing for phosphate.
+Pseudosigmoidal fits are shown in Eq.
+(22) for $x{struvite(PO_4^{3-})}$, Eq.
+(23) for the case of hydroxyapatite, and Eq.
+(24) for calcium \vec{carb} onate, where x{Alk} is referred to alkalinity (mg |CaCO3).